 Ms. Umphrey has recorded with ALBANY records and OPUS ONE recordings.
 The latter was recorded in Katowice, Poland with the National Polish Radio Symphony Orchestra.
 These were the first orchestrated recordings of John Donald Robb’s pieces, Hispanic Folksongs of New Mexico and Art Songs.
 Her latest recording is on the NAVONA label, Divisadero—Songs of Love and Longing.

-As an opera director, Ms. Umphrey has directed productions of I Pagliacci, The Beautiful Bridegroom, Le Villi, Suor Angelica, The Magic Flute and various opera scenes at the University of New Mexico.
-She recently directed a production of Mozart operas at the International Lyric Academy in Viterbo, Italy.
-Each summer she travels to Italy to serve as voice teacher and director with the Tuscia Operafestival.
+As an opera director, Ms. Umphrey has directed productions of the following: I Pagliacci, The Beautiful Bridegroom, Le Villi, Suor Angelica, The Magic Flute, L’Elisir d’Amore, Gianni Schicchi and Die Fledermaus, The Impresario and The Turn of the Screw plus various opera scenes at the University of New Mexico.
+For several seasons she served as a vocal teacher in Italy and most recently directed a production of Mozart operas at the International Lyric Academy in Viterbo, Italy.
+She served as guest artist of the Montecito International Music Academy in Los Angeles, directing opera scenes, presenting masterclasses and recitals.
+This year she returns to Montecito as faculty to sing, teach and direct Zarzuela.

 Ms. Umphrey is a dedicated teacher.
-Her students, both past and present have made their Carnegie Hall debuts as winners of the Barry Alexander International Vocal Competition.
-Others have gone on to have careers in singing in regional opera companies and teaching careers in colleges and universities.
+Her students, both past and present have made their Carnegie Hall debuts as winners of the Barry Alexander International Vocal Competition, winners of “Singer of the Year” for the NATS competition several times and have won “The Encouragement Award” for the Metropolitan Opera Council auditions.
+Others have gone on to have careers in singing in regional opera companies such as Long Beach Opera, Chicago Opera Theater, Opera North, Sarasota Opera, Spoleto Music Festival in Italy, Opera Theater of the Rockies, The Santa Fe Opera, Opera Southwest, Tanglewood Music Festival, Portland Opera Accademia Musicale Chigiana, to name a few.
+Others are enjoying teaching careers in colleges and universities.
 Ms. Umphrey is the past Chapter President and Regional Governor of the Rio Grande National Association of Teachers of Singing.
 She is a member of the National Opera Association.
-She is co-director of the UNM Opera Theatre and the coordinator of Vocal Studies for the Department of Music.
+She is the director of the UNM Opera Theatre.

 “… especially the Susannah of Leslie Umphrey.
 She triumphs in this role with her expert acting and singing.
 She is convincing—from perky teenager to her descent into lunacy.
 Her clear soprano voice glistens in her first aria, which is ravishing.
 Her second is mesmerizing.
 There are ample money notes and phrases for a soprano who can deliver them as they should sound; Umphrey delivers beautifully.” —The Albuquerque Journal